SnoopWare/usbsnoop/README.md

  * Windows Driver Kit (WDK): https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk
  * CMake for Windows

-Run the following commands from the command line:
+In order to get the actual code and configure the build rules, run the following commands from the command line:

 ```
 git clone https://github.com/dmikushin/usbsnoop.git